-Sri Lanka -it stole a piece of my heart.
-I can’t exactly explain why.
-Possibly the fact that it felt like stepping back in time.
+Sri Lanka stole a piece of my heart.
+It felt like stepping back in time.
 Perhaps it was the pure sensuality of the nation – its smells, sights and sounds combined with the grace of the lovely people.
 The effect was a lasting one.
 Sri Lanka left its mark on me.
-2 weeks in Sri Lanka will let you scratch the surface of this unique country, however I can guarantee you won’t want to leave!
+These 9 best places to visit in Sri Lanka will let you scratch the surface of this unique country, however, I can guarantee you won’t want to leave!

 These nine places – Arugam Bay, Dambulla, Ella, Galle, Haputale, Kandy, National Parks, Polonnaruwa and Sigiriya – stole my heart.
 They will leave an impression on any traveller who ventures their way.

 Such a laid-back, relaxed vibe here.
 Could be the surfing.
 Take a lesson or hang out and watch the surfers while you sip killer pink lemonade (or something stronger) at Upali Beach Surf Café.
 Listen to the crashing waves.
 Watch the fishermen and families playing in the ocean.

 Bring cards to the restaurants.
 Play a game or two while you wait for your meal.

 Many restaurants do not serve alcohol but you can bring your own.
 The only place to buy alcohol in town is at the bar called Sasushi / Meena’s.

 2. Best Places To Visit In Sri Lanka: Dambulla